system76/tech-docs/src/models/addw2/repairs.md

 ![CMOS battery](./img/cmos-battery.jpg)

-3. Pick the CMOS battery up from the open side of the battery slot (on the right).
+2. Pick the CMOS battery up from the open side of the battery slot (on the right).
-4. To clear the CMOS, [remove the main battery](#removing-the-battery), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
+3. To clear the CMOS, [remove the main battery](#removing-the-battery), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
-5. Re-connect the CMOS battery, and replace the keyboard and main battery.
+4. Replace the CMOS battery, keyboard, and main battery.
-6. Power up the machine.
+5. Power up the machine.
 The system may power itself off and on after initial boot; this is normal behavior when the CMOS has been reset.

 ## Replacing the cooling system:

 The Adder WS 2 has a single heatsink with two attached fans.
-The entire cooling assembly should be replaced together (fans should not be removed individually.)
+The entire cooling assembly should be replaced together (fans cannot be removed individually.)

 If a fan becomes noisy and cleaning it out doesn't fix the issue, you may need a new fan.
-Contact Support to start a warranty claim or parts purchase.
+[Contact Support](https://support.system76.com/) to start a warranty claim or parts purchase.

 Depending on your climate and the age of the machine, it may be necessary to apply new thermal paste between the CPU/GPU and the heatsink.
 Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
 These instructions can also be used in the unlikely event your heatsink needs replacing.